mapseed/platform/README.md

 NOTE: If you run into trouble with gevent, you can safely comment it out of the requirements.txt file.
 It is not needed for local development.
 To comment it out, just add a hash "`#`" to the beginning of the line for `gevent`.

-NOTE: If you have trouble with `pip install -r requirements.txt`, you may need to install the Python development libraries (for Python.h).
+NOTE: If you have trouble with `pip install -r app-requirements.txt`, you may need to install the Python development libraries (for Python.h).
 The Windows installation has them by default, but some UNIX-based systems with a pre-installed Python may not.
 On such systems, you may need to run `sudo apt-get install python-dev` or download a fresh installer from python.org.

 NOTE: For Linux users on RHEL/CentOS distros, you will need to have the following libraries installed: `sudo yum groupinstall 'Development Tools'` and `sudo yum install python-devel postgresql-devel`